Class: Aws::Firehose::Client

 Lists the tags for the specified delivery stream.
 This operation has a limit of five transactions per second per account.

-# File 'gems/aws-sdk-firehose/lib/aws-sdk-firehose/client.rb', line 1621 def (params = {}, = {}) req = build_request(:list_tags_for_delivery_stream, params) req.send_request() end |
+# File 'gems/aws-sdk-firehose/lib/aws-sdk-firehose/client.rb', line 1970 def (params = {}, = {}) req = build_request(:list_tags_for_delivery_stream, params) req.send_request() end |

 #put_record(params = {}) ⇒ Types::PutRecordOutput

 By default, each delivery stream can take in up to 2,000 transactions per second, 5,000 records per second, or 5 MB per second.
 If you use PutRecord and PutRecordBatch, the limits are an aggregate across these two operations for each delivery stream.
-For more information about limits and how to request an increase, see Amazon Kinesis Data Firehose Limits.
+For more information about limits and how to request an increase, see Amazon Firehose Limits.

 You must specify the name of the delivery stream and the data record when using PutRecord.
 The data record consists of a data blob that can be up to 1,000 KiB in size, and any kind of data.
 For example, it can be a segment from a log file, geographic location data, website clickstream data, and so on.

-common solution is to use delimiters in the data, such as a newline
+to use delimiters in the data, such as a newline (\n

-) or some other character unique within the data.
-This allows the
+character unique within the data.
+This allows the consumer application

 The PutRecord